-Nairobi is one of those few cities in Africa having a mild climate all year round due to its location.
-On the contrary, Nairobi is safe from the blistering heat for which remaining of Kenya and Africa is so well known.
-Therefore, any time is a fun time in Nairobi as the city is busy with preparation for events all year round.
+Nairobi is one of those few cities in Africa, having a mild climate all year round due to its location.
+On the contrary, Nairobi is safe from the blistering heat for which Kenya and Africa remain so well known.
+Therefore, any time is a fun time in Nairobi as the city is busy preparing for events all year round.

-Nairobi serves as the gateway to many African countries and is a major jumpstart point.
-Jomo Kenyatta International Airport mainly caters to the international flights whilst from Wilson Airport, domestic and chartered flights operate.
+Nairobi serves as the gateway to many African countries and therefore is a significant jumpstart point.
+Jomo Kenyatta International Airport mainly caters to international flights and from Wilson Airport, domestic and chartered flights.

-Tourists need to be constantly alert as armed robberies; car thefts are common in the city.
-Avoid dangerous parts of the city, particularly in the night.
-Parts of Moi Avenue and River Road are certainly undependable but contrarily are the city's liveliest sections.
+Tourists need to be on constant alert as armed robberies; car thefts are common in the city.
+Avoid dangerous parts of the city, particularly at night.
+Parts of Moi Avenue and River Road are certainly not very safe but contrarily are the liveliest sections of the city.
 Avoid wearing anything valuable.
 These days terrorism is also a threat in Nairobi, so remain updated about the current happenings.

 Kenya is known for rampant epidemics of cholera, yellow fever and typhoid.
 Possibly inoculate yourself from the said diseases before arrival.
 Stay away from street food and stay loyal to bottled water.

 Police Hot Lines: 999 / 112 / 911